I Feel for You

 "I Feel for You" is a song written by American musician Prince that originally appeared on his 1979 self-titled album.
 The most successful and best-known version was recorded by R&B singer Chaka Khan and appeared on her 1984 album of the same name.
 It became the recipient of two Grammy Awards for Best R&B Song (with Prince as its songwriter) and Best Female R&B Vocal Performance for Khan.
+In 2026, Khan's recording was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."

 Background and other versions

 Prince originally wrote "I Feel For You" and his hit single "I Wanna Be Your Lover" for musician Patrice Rushen, but she turned down both songs.
 Prince subsequently recorded them for his eponymous second album, which was released in October 1979.
 For the song, Prince uses a falsetto vocal with the melody range between C_{3} and D_{5}.

 The Pointer Sisters recorded the song in 1982 on their album So Excited!, and Rebbie Jackson recorded it for her 1984 debut album Centipede.
 In 1993, Britney Spears and Justin Timberlake sang this song on The Mickey Mouse Club.

 In October 2019, in honor of the 40th anniversary of the album Prince, the Prince Estate and Warner Records released a previously unheard solo acoustic demo recording of the song, with Prince also performing acoustic guitar.
 The track became available on streaming services and as a limited-run 7” vinyl single which sold out.